postmanlabs/labs-docs/v6/postman/sending_api_requests/requests.md

 [![schema selection](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/GraphQL-Body-Schema.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/GraphQL-Body-Schema.png)

+Click **Refresh** arrow adjacent to the **Graphql (Draft)** schema dropdown if you don't see your schema in the list.
 Start typing your GraphQL query to let autocomplete assist you from the content in the schema.